 We define ‘clean water’ as that which has a chemistry and biology which would be normal for a given area in the absence of human disturbance.
 This is commonly referred to as the reference condition, minimally impaired water quality or natural background levels.

 Sadly, it only takes a little pollution to damage habitats like streams and ponds, and to harm the most sensitive plants and animals that call these places home.
 When ‘clean water’ is lost, we risk losing this variety and richness of life.
 Find out more here about how we can put back clean water in the landscape.

 Until recently it has been difficult to discover the level of nutrients in any individual waterbody without expensive laboratory analysis.
 Newly developed rapid water-testing kits are much quicker, simpler and more accurate than in the past, making it possible for most people to ‘see’ the pollution for the first time.

-With funding from the People, Ponds and Water HLF funded project, we are able to provide free Packtest kits: focusing on recording the two of the most widespread and damaging nutrient pollutants: nitrate and phosphate.
+With funding from the People, Ponds and Water HLF funded project, we were able to provide over 30,000 Packtest kits to volunteer to record the two of the most widespread and damaging nutrient pollutants: nitrate and phosphate.

 Clean Water for Wildlife has now come to an end and we are not currently sending out test kits.
 However we are still accepting results.